Who knew substituting corn syrup (a glucose-rich sweetener made from cornstarch) could be this easy?

 6 - Date Syrup

-Date syrup packs a rich and deep sweetness that’s incomparable.
+Date syrup packs a rich and deep sweetness that's incomparable (made from the fruit of the date palm, Phoenix dactylifera).
 This syrup is beloved for its complex flavors, combining caramel, earthy, and a hint of savory notes.

 It's not overly sweet, making it ideal for those who appreciate a more muted sweetness.
 We recommend using it in a 1:1 ratio with corn syrup for authentic-tasting confections and sauces.